 - a) Applicant is eligible.
-See Section 1.01. - b) Activities are eligible and are identified as a State CDBG Priority.
-See Section 3. - c) Applicant has no significant, unresolved audit finding. - d) Applicant has no legal actions underway that may significantly impact its capacity. - e) Applicant must have addressed and cleared all compliance problems, if any, from past awards and have had responses accepted by DED. - f) Applicant is current with all reporting requirements, including but not limited to, semi-annual project status reports, program income reports, closeout reports, audit reports, notification of annual audit reports, etc. - 2) Statutory and Program Thresholds.
-Applicants have completed all exhibits, this may include, but is not limited to: - a) Notice of Public Hearing (For required language, see Section 7)
+See Part II.
+Section 1. - b) Activities are eligible and are identified as a State CDBG Priority.
+See Part II.
+Section 3. - c) Applicant has no significant, unresolved audit finding. - d) Applicant has no legal actions underway that may significantly impact its capacity. - e) Applicant is following a detailed Citizen Participation Plan and Anti-Displacement Plan - f) Applicant has adopted an authorizing participation resolution. - g) Applicant demonstrates progress financially (as of the date of the full application submitted) on prior CDBG grant awards as follows: - i) 2019 CDBG Awards: 25% of CDBG project activities have been drawn. - ii) 2018 CDBG Awards: 50% of CDBG project activities have been drawn. - iii) 2017 and prior CDBG Awards: 100% of CDBG project activities have been drawn and final financial submitted. - h) Applicant is current with all reporting requirements, including but not limited to, semi-annual project status reports, program income reports, closeout reports, audit reports, notification of annual audit reports, etc.